Prometheus-X-association/3videnz-siwed-react/README.md

 ## Usage

-3videnz SIWED hooks can be used in any React components
+3videnz Sign-in with Ethereum DID hooks can be used in any React components

 ```JSX